noelzappy/gptalks-api/README.md

 JWT_ACCESS_EXPIRATION_MINUTES=30
 # Number of days after which a refresh token expires
 JWT_REFRESH_EXPIRATION_DAYS=30
+# Number of minutes after which a reset password token expires
+JWT_RESET_PASSWORD_EXPIRATION_MINUTES=10
+# Number of minutes after which a verify email token expires
+JWT_VERIFY_EMAIL_EXPIRATION_MINUTES=10

 # SMTP configuration options for the email service
 # For testing, you can use a fake SMTP service like Ethereal: https://ethereal.email/create